 |3.
 Overweight and less active||2-2.5% of body weight|

-These sorts of percentages are general guidelines that will get you an idea about the ideal food amount for your dog.
+These sorts of percentages are general guidelines that will get you an idea about how much raw food to feed your dog.
 However, while this is getting into the reeds a little, the exact measurements will depend on the type of food you are feeding.

 A lean mix of meat offers fewer calories per kilo than a higher fat mix.
 For this reason, when assessing how much raw food a particular dog needs, it is better to measure on a ME (kcal/kg) basis.
 ME stands for Metabolisable Energy.
 (It’s more detailed than most pet owners need, but I’m targeting other vets and veterinary students here.)